fbpx

 Each package is priced differently based on the variety and density of materials, with the cheaper option containing the least resources while the most expensive naturally containing the most.

-The available NASM packages are: Self-study, Premium Self-study, CPT Essentials Bundle, and the Lucky Fit Exclusive Bundle
+The available NASM packages are: Self-study, Premium Self-study and CPT Essentials Bundle.

 The Self-study package includes the following::